 The Environmental Protection Agency (EPA) publishes in the Federal Register periodic updates to the Federal Hazardous Waste regulations (40 CFR 260 - 273).
-If regulations are considered by the EPA to be more stringent than existing regulations, DHEC is required to adopt them.
-If the EPA determines that new regulations or revisions to existing regulations are less stringent than existing regulations, DHEC is not required to adopt them, but generally does to remain consistent with federal regulations.
+If the updated regulations are considered by the EPA to be more stringent than existing regulations, DHEC is required to adopt them.
+If the EPA determines the updated regulations are less stringent than existing regulations, DHEC is not required to adopt them, but generally does to remain consistent with federal regulations.

 The administrative process DHEC uses when adopting regulations is described here.

-Below is a summary of recent or planned revisions to the S.C.
-Hazardous Waste Management Regulations.
+Below is a summary of recent and planned revisions to the S.C.
+Hazardous Waste Management Regulations, R.61-79.

 Safe Management of Recalled Airbags

-More information on this rule may be found at https://www.epa.gov/hwgenerators/management-pharmaceutical-hazardous-waste.
+More information on the Aerosol Cans rule may be found at https://www.epa.gov/hw/increasing-recycling-adding-aerosol-cans-universal-waste-regulations.

 For More Information